-The District shall cover tipping up to 20% of the cost of the meal or 15% of and transportation service charges.
+The District shall cover tipping up to 20% of the cost of meal and transportation service charges.

 J. Non-reimbursable expenses

 This document covers all reimbursable expenses.
 Any expenses not specifically mentioned will not be reimbursed without prior General Manager approval.